XDC-Community/docs/how-to/truffle-example.md

 yarn add @truffle/hdwallet-provider dotenv
 ```

-To get started deploying smart contracts to Apothem Network you will also need a **24-Word Mnemonic Phrase**.
-To configure your wallet, create a new `.env` file and write your mnemonic, you can run:
+You will also need a **24-Word Mnemonic Phrase**.
+To configure your wallet, create a new `.env` file and write your mnemonic by running:

 ```sh
 touch .env